Promotion of Workplace Health and Safety

 Promotion of Safe Driving

 In 2008, we introduced a safe driving training program in which the driving skills of primarily new employees are assessed on a five-point scale to help them enhance their driving techniques and safety awareness.
-To support inexperienced drivers, driving recorders are installed in their vehicles to analyze their driving, and safe driving guidance and manager education are offered by external consultants with the aim of preventing accidents.
-Furthermore, in 2014, we introduced the pre-crash safety system into all our vehicles.
+To support inexperienced drivers, driving recorders are installed in their vehicles.
+Furthermore, we introduced the pre-crash safety system into all our vehicles.
+As a result of these efforts, we are beginning to show results in the reduction of traffic accidents.